Art History majors work to understand artworks as part of a rich cultural tapestry and to relate that to others.

 Traveling to museums and galleries is an exciting part of the Art History major.

-Ball State's bachelor of arts (BA) with an emphasis in art history provides a comprehensive overview of the world of art, from ancient times to contemporary.
+Ball State's bachelor of fine arts (BFA) in art with an emphasis in art history provides a comprehensive overview of the world of art, from ancient times to contemporary.